VPetukhov/ggrastr/README.md

 # ggrastr

-Provides a set of geoms to rasterize only specific layers of the plot (e.g. large scatterplots with many points), while keeping all labels and text in vector format.
+Provides a set of ggplot2 [geoms](https://ggplot2.tidyverse.org/reference/#section-geoms) to rasterize only specific layers of the plot (e.g. large scatterplots with many points), while keeping all labels and text in vector format.
 This allows users to keep plots within a reasonable size limit without loosing the vector properties of scale-sensitive information.
+Moreover, rendering plots with many points becomes more efficient.

 ## Installation